Votes for Life - Lib Dems Abroad Background

 Votes For Life

-• This pledge was fleshed out in more detail in the 2019 policy paper produced by Lib Dems In Europe and Lib Dems Overseas specifically for British living abroad.
+This pledge was fleshed out in more detail in the 2019 policy paper produced by Lib Dems In Europe and Lib Dems Overseas specifically for Brits living abroad.

 History of voting from overseas

-• Before 1985, UK citizens living abroad were not able to vote.
-The law was then changed allowing them to do so, but only in their first 5 years overseas.
-This was extended to 20 years in 1989 and reduced to 15 years in 2002.
-Lib Dems Overseas have strongly campaigned to have the right to vote restored for life to all UK citizens living abroad.
+Before 1985, UK citizens living abroad were not able to vote.
+The law was then changed allowing them to do so, but only in their first 5 years away from home.
+This was extended to 20 years in 1989 and arbitrarily reduced to 15 years in 2002.

 Changing the Election Law and Lib Dem involvement

-• In April 2021 Ms Chloe Smith, former UK Minister of State for the Constitution and Devolution, consulted Lib Dems Abroad alongside the two other main national UK parties about the proposed changes to the Elections Law to give the vote back to all Brits living abroad.
-Lib Dems were firmly in favour of the overseas changes proposed in the Election Law - and wanting to go further.
+In April 2021, Ms Chloe Smith, former UK Minister of State for the Constitution and Devolution, consulted Lib Dems Abroad alongside the two other main national UK parties about the proposed changes to the Elections Law to give the vote back to all Brits living abroad.
+Lib Dems were firmly in favour of the overseas changes proposed in the Election Law - and even wanted to go further.

-• On 16 September 2021, Lib Dems Overseas Chair George Cunningham gave evidence at the House of Commons on the Elections Bill supporting the abolition of the 15 year rule and highlighting the importance of unfreezing pensions for British citizens abroad.
-You can watch the video here: https://parliamentlive.tv/Event/Index/c392b2a1-5fa7-40ac-b7f7-0eae3602830di
+On 16 September 2021, Lib Dems Overseas Chair George Cunningham gave evidence at the House of Commons on the Elections Bill supporting the abolition of the 15 year rule and highlighting the importance of unfreezing pensions for British citizens abroad.
+You can watch the video here: parliamentlive.tv/Event/Index/c392b2a1-5fa7-40ac-b7f7-0eae3602830di

-• Lib Dems Abroad then made a written submission with suggestions for improving the bill which was followed up by two amendments to the bill submitted by Lib Dem Lords Rennard and Wallace in the House of Lords: to speed up the process by introducing electronic ballot transmission and to conduct a feasibility study on establishing overseas constituencies.
+Lib Dems Abroad then made a written submission with suggestions for improving the bill which was followed up by two amendments to the bill submitted by Lib Dem Lords Rennard and Wallace: to speed up the process by introducing electronic ballot transmission and to conduct a feasibility study on establishing overseas constituencies.

-• The government continued to insist that ballots be sent out and returned by post.
-Electronic transmission of ballots to the voter as a minimum either by downloading or emailed would substantially increase the chances of overseas voters getting their ballots back in time for the count but this had been rejected despite several approaches by the Lib Dems to the government.
-This is a serious flaw in the bill, in effect disenfranchising many, especially those who live the furthest away.
-There is a great deal of suspicion why the government is insisting that everything is done by "snail mail", thereby invalidating the many ballots from the UK that will not reach the polling station in the UK to be counted in time.
+The government continued to insist that ballots be sent out and returned by post.
+The idea of electronic transmission of ballots to the voter either by downloading or emailing would substantially increase the chances of overseas voters getting their ballots back in time for the count but this was rejected despite several approaches by the Lib Dems to the government.
+This is a serious flaw in the bill, in effect disenfranchising many, especially those who live the furthest away, unless they can find proxies in the UK.

-Secondary legislation and making the changes a reality
+Secondary legislation and making the change a reality